 A point turner is a small tool used for shaping and pressing points or edges.
 After stitching or embroidering something, use the point turner to carefully push out corners, giving a clean, professional look to your completed design.

-The EZ point and turner are similar to the point turner but significantly more adaptable, especially for the soft fabrics.
+The EZ point and turner is similar to the point turner but significantly more adaptable, especially for soft fabrics.
 It is intended to gently turn the fabric right side out while minimizing stress on the edges, making it great for simple and complex designs.

 Paper tape works well for temporarily securing fabric or stabilizer layers without leaving residue or damaging the material.
 This is very useful for securing layers until you're ready to stitch them down.

-Embroidery needles are accessible in different sizes and types, and choosing the right one makes a significant difference in your work.
+Embroidery needles are available in different sizes and types, and choosing the right one makes a significant difference in your work.

 For example, titanium-coated needles are more durable and keep sharper for longer.
 Having a range of quality needles on hand is important for different fabric types.
 And thread thicknesses.